cjailin/Experimental_PANN_learning/README.md

 # Physics-Augmented Neural Networks for 3D unsupervised learning

-This repository contains code and data for developing and using Physics-Augmented Neural Networks (PANN) aimed at modeling isotropic material behavior under deformation.
-It integrates TensorFlow neural network models with finite element analysis (FEA) and experimental deformation data.
+This repository contains code and data for developing and using Physics-Augmented Neural Networks (PANN) aimed at modeling isotropic hyperelastic material behavior.
+It integrates TensorFlow neural network models with finite element analysis (FEA) and experimental displacement data obtained from DVC.

 Code and data used in: